 - Ability to work in a dynamic environment and demonstrated interest and/or experience in service to the nation

-- Ability to work in collaborative, interdisciplinary research environments on problems comprising diverse application domains
+- Ability to conduct self-directed research and thrive in collaborative, interdisciplinary research environments to contribute on problems comprising diverse application domains

 - Proven research community leadership through activities such as participation in student or professional organizations, outreach activities, etc.